 Let’s go over a couple of common scenarios.
 You find out that you’re not a candidate for SnapCorrect’s treatment.
 Now what?
 In this case, SnapCorrect would refund your impression kit payment ($49 – $95).

 However, if their dental professionals create your treatment plan and then you decide not to go forward, they will not refund the $49.
 But what happens if you begin your treatment and then, several weeks in, you’re dissatisfied with your progress?
 In this situation, SnapCorrect would not offer a refund.
-However, their dental professionals will work with you to alter your treatment so it can deliver your desired results.
+After re-evaluating your teeth, they may provide refinements, but you may need to pay extra for them.

 Invisalign doesn’t have a company-wide refund policy.
 Instead, they allow each provider (dentist/orthodontist office) to develop their own policies.
 However, because your dentist can make mid-treatment adjustments during your office visits, they can better ensure that you’re on track every step of the way.
-So, if you’re unhappy with your progress at any point, you can inform your dentist and discuss your options.
+And if you reach the end of your treatment and haven’t achieved the desired results, you can get a refinement at no additional cost (as long as you have the standard Invisalign Full plan).

 Which Should You Choose?